-For the years ended December 31, 2017, 2016 and 2015, we generated NIW of approximately \$43.9 billion, \$34.9 billion and \$26.2 billion, respectively.
-As of December 31, 2017, we had approximately \$110.5 billion of insurance in force.
-The financial strength rating of Essent Guaranty, Inc. is Baa1 with a stable outlook by Moody's Investors Service and BBB+ with a stable outlook by S&P Global Ratings.
+For the years ended December 31, 2019, 2018 and 2017, we generated new insurance written, or NIW, of approximately \$63.6 billion, \$47.5 billion and \$43.9 billion, respectively.
+As of December 31, 2019, we had approximately \$164.0 billion of insurance in force.
+Our top ten customers represented approximately 42.8%, 43.5% and 45.8% of our NIW on a flow basis for the years ended December 31, 2019, 2018 and 2017, respectively.
+The financial strength ratings of Essent Guaranty are A3 with a stable outlook by Moody's Investors Service ("Moody's"), BBB+ with a stable outlook by S&P Global Ratings ("S&P") and A (Excellent) with a stable outlook by A.M.
+Best.

 We also offer mortgage-related insurance and reinsurance through our wholly-owned Bermuda-based subsidiary, Essent Reinsurance Ltd., which we refer to as "Essent Re."
-As of December 31, 2017, Essent Re provided insurance or reinsurance relating to the risk in force on loans in reference pools acquired by Freddie Mac and Fannie Mae covering approximately \$538.9 million of risk, including in connection with Freddie Mac's Agency Credit Insurance Structure (ACIS) and Fannie Mae's Credit Insurance Risk Transfer (CIRT) programs.
-Essent Re has also reinsured 25% of Essent Guaranty, Inc.'s GSE-eligible mortgage insurance NIW originated since July 1, 2014 under a quota share reinsurance agreement.
-The insurer financial strength rating of Essent Re is BBB+ with a stable outlook by S&P Global Ratings.
+As of December 31, 2019, Essent Re provided insurance or reinsurance relating to GSE risk share and other reinsurance transactions covering approximately \$895.4 million of risk.
+Essent Re also reinsures 25% of Essent Guaranty, Inc.'s NIW under a quota share reinsurance agreement.
+The financial strength ratings of Essent Re are BBB+ with a stable outlook by S&P and A (Excellent) with a stable outlook by A.M.
+Best.